yaybu/fuselage/docs/defining_configuration.rst

     bundle.add(Execute(
         name="restart-apache",
         command="apache2ctl graceful",
-        watches=['/etc/apache2/security.conf'],
+        watches=['/var/sites/mybuildout/parts/apache.cfg'],
     ))

-This declares that the ``buildout`` step might change a ``File`` (the ``apache.cfg``).
-Subsequent step can then subscribe to ``File[/var/sites/mybuildout/parts/apache.cfg]`` as though it was an ordinary file.
+This declares that the ``buildout`` step might change ``/var/sites/mybuildout/parts/apache.cfg``).
+Subsequent steps can then subscribe to this file as though it was an ordinary ``File`` resource.

 All of these examples use a trigger system.
 When a trigger has been set fuselage will remember it between invocations.
 Consider the following example::

-    resources:
-      - File:
-          name: /etc/apache2/sites-enabled/mydemosite

-      - Directory:
-          name: /var/local/tmp/this/paths/parent/dont/exist

-      - Execute:
-          name: restart-apache2
-          command: /etc/init.d/apache2 restart
-          policy:
-              execute:
-                  when: apply
-                  on: File[/etc/apache2/sites-enabled/mydemosite]

-When it is run it will create a file in the ``/etc/apache2/sites-enabled`` folder.
-Fuselage knows that the ``Execute[restart-apache2]`` step must be run later.
-It will record a trigger for the ``Execute`` statement in ``/var/run/yaybu/``.
-If the ``Directory[]`` step fails and fuselage terminates then the next time fuselage is execute it will instruct you to use the ``--resume`` or ``--no-resume`` command line option.
-If you ``--resume`` it will remember that it needs to restart apache2.
-If you choose ``--no-resume`` it will not remember, and apache will not be restarted.
+    bundle.add(File(
+        name="/etc/apache2/sites-enabled/mydemosite",
+    ))

+    bundle.add(File(
+        name="/var/local/tmp/this/paths/parent/dont/exist",
+    ))

+    bundle.add(Execute(
+        name="restart-apache2",
+        command="/etc/init.d/apache2 restart",
+        watches=['/etc/apache2/sites-enabled/mydemosite'],
+    ))

+By inspection we can tell the 2nd step will fail, so will fuselage restart apache when we've fixed the bug?
+Yes:

+ * On the first run, fuselage will create the file and because a change occurred it will set a trigger for any resources that have a ``watches`` against it.
+This will be persisted in ``/var/lib/yaybu/event.json`` immediately.
+ * It will fail to create a Directory and stop processing changes.
+ * A human will correct the configuration and re-run it
+ * On the 2nd run it will check the file exists with the correct permissions and make no changes
+ * It will create the directory.
+ * Before running the restart it will check ``event.json`` to see if it is triggered or not.
+ * It will run the restart
+ * The trigger will be immediately removed from ``event.json``.

+This means that the restart step will always execute when the file changes, even if an intermediate step fails and the process has to be repeated.
+If the restart fails then fuselage will try again the next time it is run.